xindi-dumbledore/Basic-Machine-Learning/Ranking/Learning to Rank Evaluation Measures.md

 Kendall's Tau is very similar to Spearman Rank Correlation, but is demonstrated to be more robust to errors.
 The calculation relies on number of concordant (C) and discordant (D) pairs.
 See [here](https://www.statology.org/kendalls-tau/) for a detailed calculation example.

 $$\tau = \frac{C-D}{C+D}$$
+## Diversity
+Probably only suitable for recommendation use-cases, diversity measure how dissimilar the items in a list are to each other.
+This metric is important for recommendation systems as users are more interested in diversified recommendations.

+To measure diversity, we calculate the average pairwise similarity (e.g. cosine similarity) between items in the list.
+A low average pairwise similarity score indicates the list is more diverse.

 ## Reference
 1. https://medium.com/@m_n_malaeb/recall-and-precision-at-k-for-recommender-systems-618483226c54